wbarnha/construct/docs/basics.rst

     construct.core.StreamError: Error in path (parsing) -> a -> b -> c -> foo
     stream read less than specified amount, expected 1, found 0

+Note that compiled parsing classes may not provide a path information.

 Hidden context entries
 ----------------------

-There are few additional, hidden entries in the context.
+There are few additional, hidden entries in the context dictionary.
 They are mostly used internally so they are not very well documented.

 ::